eazeldon/Django-mini-project4/README.md

 ## Design / UX Design

 ### Summary
-The typical visitor is using an iPad or tablet to visit the site.
-The main reason the visitor is using their iPad or tablet is for convenience and that it gives a better view of designs than a phone screen.
-It is expected that the iPad/tablet is the best compromise for the user to have access to the designs on a good enough screen and resolution on the go and portability and web access opposed to a laptop.
+The typical visitor is using a mobile phone to visit the site.
+The main reason the visitor is using their mobile phone is for convenience.
+It is expected that the modern mobile phone is the best tool while on the go to have access to designs and the desktop/laptop while reviewing designs at the office/home.
 It is envisioned that the typical user will need to review designs or request customer designs while on the go, e.g. working on an interior design, and quickly need to see a design at a location and maybe hold it up against a wall or similar.
-That is application is not made easily with a laptop and the phone screen is too small.
+That is not made easily with a laptop, why mobile phone screen viewing is given top priority.

 ## User stories
 •	As the site owner, I want to display my designs so that a registered site visitor can buy them.